fable-compiler/Fable/docs/source/samples.md

 ### [Hokusai and fractals](samples/hokusai/index.html)

-This demo is based on Tomas Petricek's [F# Advent Calendar post](http://tomasp.net/blog/2014/japan-advent-art-en/) that explores Japenese art using the (now defunct) Freebase type provider and renders The Great Wave by Hokusai using the Julia fractal.
+This demo is based on Tomas Petricek's [F# Advent Calendar post](http://tomasp.net/blog/2014/japan-advent-art-en/) that explores Japanese art using the (now defunct) Freebase type provider and renders The Great Wave by Hokusai using the Julia fractal.
 View the [raw source code on GitHub](https://github.com/fsprojects/Fable/blob/master/samples/browser/hokusai/hokusai.fsx).